Versal/sdk/USAGE.md

 - Ensures the presence of a `manifest.json` file.
 - Ensures a valid Session ID is specified in your config file.
 - Compresses the gadget folder to an archive, excluding files and folders specified in your `.versalignore` file.
-- Uploads archive to the stack.versal.com API.
+- Uploads the archive to the stack.versal.com API.

+If no directory is specified, the current working directory will be used.